seqan/seqan/manual/source/Tutorial/FragmentStore.rst

 Reads and Contigs
 """""""""""""""""

-To efficiently load reads, use the function :dox:`FragmentStore#loadReads loadReads` which auto-detects the file format, supporting Fasta, Fastq, QSeq and Raw (see :dox:`AutoSeqFormat`), and uses memory mapping to efficiently load millions of reads, their names and quality values.
+To efficiently load reads, use the function :dox:`FragmentStore#loadReads` which auto-detects the file format, supporting Fasta, Fastq, QSeq and Raw (see :dox:`AutoSeqFormat`), and uses memory mapping to efficiently load millions of reads, their names and quality values.
-If not only one but two file names are given, :dox:`FragmentStore#loadReads loadReads` loads mate pairs or paired-end reads stored in two separate files.
+If not only one but two file names are given, :dox:`FragmentStore#loadReads` loads mate pairs or paired-end reads stored in two separate files.
 Both files are required to contain the same number or reads and reads stored at the same line in both files are interpreted as pairs.
-The function internally uses :dox:`FragmentStore#appendRead appendRead` or :dox:`FragmentStore#appendMatePair appendMatePair` and reads distributed over multiple files can be loaded with consecutive calls of  :dox:`FragmentStore#loadReads loadReads`.
+The function internally uses :dox:`FragmentStore#appendRead` or :dox:`FragmentStore#appendMatePair` and reads distributed over multiple files can be loaded with consecutive calls of  :dox:`FragmentStore#loadReads`.

-Contigs can be loaded with the function :dox:`FragmentStore#loadContigs loadContigs`.
+Contigs can be loaded with the function :dox:`FragmentStore#loadContigs`.
 The function loads all contigs given in a single file or multiple files given a single file name or a :dox:`StringSet` of file names.
-The function has an additional boolean parameter ``loadSeqs`` to load immediately load the contig sequence or if ``false`` load the sequence later with :dox:`FragmentStore#loadContig loadContig` to save memory, given the corresponding ``contigId``.
+The function has an additional boolean parameter ``loadSeqs`` to load immediately load the contig sequence or if ``false`` load the sequence later with :dox:`FragmentStore#loadContig` to save memory, given the corresponding ``contigId``.
-If the contig is accessed by multiple instances/threads the functions :dox:`FragmentStore#lockContig lockContig` and :dox:`FragmentStore#unlockContig unlockContig` can be used to ensure that the contig is loaded and release it after use.
+If the contig is accessed by multiple instances/threads the functions :dox:`FragmentStore#lockContig` and :dox:`FragmentStore#unlockContig` can be used to ensure that the contig is loaded and release it after use.
-The function :dox:`FragmentStore#unlockAndFreeContig unlockAndFreeContig` can be used to clear the contig sequence and save memory if the contig is not locked by any instance.
+The function :dox:`FragmentStore#unlockAndFreeContig` can be used to clear the contig sequence and save memory if the contig is not locked by any instance.

-To write all contigs to an open output stream use :dox:`FragmentStore#writeContigs writeContigs`.
+To write all contigs to an open output stream use :dox:`FragmentStore#writeContigs`.

 Multiple Read Alignments
 """"""""""""""""""""""""